statikfintechllc/Ascend-Institute/README.md

 - 🎨 UI/UX bottleneck acknowledged — restructuring in progress

 <details>
 <summary>👀 Still Intrigued?
-Open to See how it's implemented 👀</summary>
+Open to See progress on how it's been implemented 👀</summary>

 ### ⚙️ Platform Execution
 - 🧠 Debug icon added for speed-run testing cycles